indigo423/blog.no42.org/content/page/about.md

 #### What I'm doing today

-* I work full time for [The OpenNMS Group](https://www.opennms.com) in product management for network diagnostics and performance management
+* I work full time for [The OpenNMS Group](https://www.opennms.com) in product management and help building tools for network diagnostics and performance management.
 * Contact manager for our german development team and first point of contact for OpenNMS customers and partners in Europe
 * Subject matter expert in building network monitoring solutions
 * Think a lot about how to make the world a better place with open-source in the network and system monitoring domain